awesomeeng/awesome-log/docs/LogLevels.md

 }
 ```

+#### Scope Mapping and Catch All

+If you are taking advantage of Scope you should be aware of the need to provide `scopeMap` and `scopeCatchAll` settings.
+Please see our [Scope](./docs/Scope.md) documentation for more details.

 ## Child Processes

 If you are using the [AwesomeLog with Child Processes](./docs/ChildProcess.md), please be aware that the `levels` configuration property for the Child Process must match that of its parent process.